kevpy/take-home-test/Readme.md

 ####  Problem 1: String transformation (Python, JS)

-You are given a string S composed of characters A to Z, formulate a function that transforms a given string by changing each letter as follows: �a� becomes �z�, �b� becomes �y�, �c� becomes �x�, e.t.c
+You are given a string S composed of characters A to Z, formulate a function that transforms a given string by changing each letter as follows: a becomes z, b becomes y, c becomes x, e.t.c

 ##### Sample input
-`>> S = �acdz�`
+`>> S = acdz`

 ##### Sample output
 `>> zxwa`